coldshrine/study-notes/books/designing-data-intensive-applications.md

 The MapReduce paper was not at all new.
 The sections we've seen had been already implemented in so-called _massively parallel processing_ (MPP) databases.

 The biggest difference is that MPP databases focus on parallel execution of analytic SQL queries on a cluster of machines, while the combination of MapReduce and a distributed filesystem provides something much more like a general-purpose operating system that can run arbitraty programs.

+Hadoop opened up the possibility of indiscriminately dumpint data into HDFS.
+MPP databases typically require careful upfront modeling of the data and query patterns before importing data into the database's proprietary storage format.

+In MapReduce instead of forcing the producer of a dataset to bring it into a standarised format, the interpretation of the data becomes the consumer's problem.

+If you have HDFS and MapReduce, you _can_ build a SQL query execution engine on top of it, and indeed this is what the Hive project did.